DanaKey/Spatial_DNA_Methylation/index.md

 For the dilution data experiments, to simulate gene expression data that is typical for spatial samples, we introduced a random dilution process to the gene expression test data, wherein the strength of gene expression per sample, serves as the probability of a gene's inclusion in the sample's diluted data.
 The selection process is as follows: The retention level required, acts as the number of times we conduct the random selection of a gene to be included in the gene expression list for a specific sample, the selection function can choose a certain gene more then once, as we sample with replacement.
 The probability for a gene to be selected is the gene expression fraction out of the gene expression sum of the sample.
 We conducted this procedure for multiple retention levels: 20,000, 15,000, 10,000, 5000, 1000, and 100 genes.
 In Figure 5, we visually depict the persistence of gene expression information across different retention levels.
 The figure clearly shows that even with a reduction to 10,000 or 5,000 selected genes, the essential information and prominent patterns remain discernible, although with somewhat reduced intensity.

+## Results

+### The Pytourch reconstructed model

+We evaluated both models on held-out test sets in which both CpGs and Samples are disjoint to the ones included in the training.
+The reported results in [1] are: MAE of 0.14 and 0.8 Spearman correlation.
+In our reproduction experiments (with the new data) we obtained the following results.
+When utilizing the original Tensorflow model, we achieved MAE of 0.173 and 0.740 Spearman correlation, and with our new PyTorch model MAE of 0.167 and 0.742 Spearman correlation.

+### Predicting Methylation levels for diluted data

+The middle retention levels, the model's results exhibit higher variance, while for the lowest and highest retention levels, the distribution appears notably more compressed.
+For more insight into the dilution test code please explore the Dilution Test Code and Report.

+## Consclusions
+The experiments conducted using diluted gene expression data clearly illustrate the remarkable potential for predictability even when dealing with partial or diluted datasets.
+Specifically, when transitioning from the complete gene expression set to a subset of chosen 5,000 genes, the effect on the model’s prediction capability remained relatively modest.

+The results underscore the model's ability to extract meaningful insights from highly diluted data, reaffirming its robustness and potential for practical application.In particular, our results lay solid foundation to continued work with single cell and spatial transcriptomics data.

 For inquiries or support please reach out to agotliber@gmail.com or keydar.dana@gmail.com